mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/applicationimpersonation-role-exchange-2013-help.md

 - RIM-MailboxAdmins\<xxxxxxxxxx\>

 > [!IMPORTANT]
-> A process or application that's a member of the <CODE>ApplicationImpersonation</CODE> role can access the contents of a user's mailbox and act on behalf of that user, even if the user's account is disabled.
-This might let users access their mailboxes if you have applications, like Blackberry Enterprise Server, that use the <CODE>ApplicationImpersonation</CODE> role.
-Third-party products that don't use the <CODE>ApplicationImpersonation</CODE> role and instead use Exchange ActiveSync can't access a mailbox after its user account has been disabled.<BR>To prevent an application that uses the <CODE>ApplicationImpersonation</CODE> role from accessing a mailbox or performing tasks on its behalf after its user account has been disabled, do one or more of the following:
+> A process or application that's a member of the **ApplicationImpersonation** role can access the contents of a user's mailbox and act on behalf of that user, even if the user's account is disabled.
+This might let users access their mailboxes if you have applications, like Blackberry Enterprise Server, that use the **ApplicationImpersonation** role.
+Third-party products that don't use the **ApplicationImpersonation** role and instead use Exchange ActiveSync can't access a mailbox after its user account has been disabled.
-> <UL>
+>
-> <LI>
+> To prevent an application that uses the **ApplicationImpersonation** role from accessing a mailbox or performing tasks on its behalf after its user account has been disabled, do one or more of the following:
-> <P>Disable or remove the user in the third-party application.</P>
+>
-> <LI>
+> - Disable or remove the user in the third-party application.</P>
-> <P>Delete the mailbox.</P></LI></UL>
+> - Delete the mailbox.

 ## Default management role assignments